 In terms of total cost, ChCC is one of the largest health or welfare programs in Chile.
 Recent figures suggest that ChCC spending currently accounts for almost 1% of the national budget.
-And in terms of coverage, this program is substantial, reaching between 75 to 80% of all newborns in the country.
-To put the program's estimated effects in context, we calculate the inferred cost of producing a gram of birth weight, and the implications of this to educational attainment later in life.
-When combined with the cost of running Chile Crece Contigo, our estimates suggest that the government spends around \$11 per gram of birth weight-a figure that is comparable to other large successful neonatal health programs, including those in developed countries, (such as the Special Supplemental Nutrition Program for Women, Infants, and Children, or WIC, in the US).
-Our estimates suggest that ChCC is efficient when compared to other programs which explicitly target health at birth, and that the cost per gram of birth weight is considerably lower than programs which do not explicitly target health at birth, but which have been documented to have unintended positive impacts on these outcomes (such non-targeted programs include a poverty alleviation program in Uruguay and the Food Stamp Program in the US).
-What's more, given the wellknown positive effects of birth weight on later life outcomes, based on a back-of-the-envelope calculation we estimate that as an upper bound cost, each \$2750 spent on ChCC results in an additional 0.05 standard deviations of educational attainment on later life test scores.
+In terms of coverage, this program is substantial, reaching between 75 and 80% of all newborns in the country.
+To put the program's estimated effects in context, we calculate the inferred cost of producing a gram of birth weight and the implications for educational attainment later in life.
+When combined with the cost of running Chile Crece Contigo, our estimates suggest that the government spends around \$11 per gram of birth weight-a figure that is comparable to other large successful neonatal health programs, including those in developed countries (such as the Special Supplemental Nutrition Program for Women, Infants, and Children, or WIC, in the USA).
+Our estimates suggest that ChCC is efficient when compared with other programs that explicitly target health at birth and that the cost per gram of birth weight is considerably lower than programs that do not explicitly target health at birth but that have been documented to have unintended positive impacts on these outcomes (such non-targeted programs include a poverty alleviation program in Uruguay and the Food Stamp Program in the USA).
+What's more, given the well-known positive effects of birth weight on later life outcomes, based on a back-of-the-envelope calculation we estimate that as an upper bound cost, each \$2750 spent on ChCC results in an additional 0.05 standard deviations of educational attainment (as measured by later life test scores).
 These results suggest a common metric for considering the impact of early-life health programs across contexts.
-When linked to the literature on the long-run impacts of birth weight in Chile, these results also suggest that targeted public health and social welfare programs can have large impacts in developing and emerging economies, and that these impacts should last much longer than the period in which an individual is enrolled in the program.
+When linked to the literature on the long-run impacts of birth weight in Chile, these results also suggest that targeted public health and social welfare programs can have large impacts in developing and emerging economies, and these impacts should last much longer than the period in which an individual is enrolled in the program.

 In this study we take advantage of administrative data from vital statistics and enrollment in public programs to conduct the first study of ChCC's impact in utero, drawing identification from two (different) sources.
-The first, and principal method, is based on temporal- and geographic variation in program intensity (due to varying roll-out dates) in a difference-in-difference style setting.
-As a consistency check of these results, for a subset of women and children for whom linked administrative data is available, we observe the mother's use of public programs, and so exploit within-mother variation in exposure produced across siblings around the date of the policy's introduction.
+The first, and principal, method is based on temporal- and geographic variation in program intensity (due to varying rollout dates) in a difference-in-differences style setting.
+As a consistency check of these results, for a subset of women and children for whom linked administrative data is available, we observe the mother's use of public programs, and so exploit withinmother variation in exposure produced across siblings around the date of the policy's introduction.